JustBlueDolphin/vehicle-names/README.md

 - Find americandlc.RPF
     - `dlc.rpf\x64\data\lang`
 - Export the global.gxt2 to txt
-- It should be named global global.txt
+- It should be named global.txt
 - Run the tool
 - Copy output to your selected car
 - Rename it to `vehicle_names`